 Mr Darcy (The Jane Austen version not the Bridget Jones version - although really the two are interchangeable).
 If Miss Austen were alive today I'm sure she would be more than happy (and be swooning along with the rest of us) with the casting of Colin Firth in the BBC version of Pride & Prejudice.
 Moody, arrogant, complex, intense and repressed?
 Yes.
 Sexy as all hell?
 You betchya!

 Bella Swan (Twilight) Okay, this is a contentious one.
 You see in the books, Bella Swan is irritating, whiny, needy and frustratingly indecisive.
 In the film, Kristin Stewart/Bella is irritating, needy, and whiny (why does Bella always look constipated?
 Someone give the girl a laxative) ...
 So uh, kudos to Kristin Stewart?!?!
 I take it back .... this should go in the 'good' section...
-She absolutely nailed the character.
+She absolutely nailed it.

 Jack Reacher on the page, 6'5", commanding, very muscular, hard, ruthless.
 Ummmm...
 At almost a foot shorter and 100 pounds lighter, let's just say - Tom Cruise - not so much.
 But this is what you get when you take an a-list actor who wants to play a particular role and has the money and influence to be its producer.
 Artistic vision and faithful characterisaton tend to take a backseat.
 I certainly didn't buy it.